GIFNAScopes/TDS/README.md

 # TDSDAQ
 Data AcQuisition software for TDS Oscilloscopes, tested so far on TDS5034B, may need to be revisited for the other oscilloscope types.
 Based on a software developed for anais and it is meant to be used for DAQ .
-The computer talks to the oscilloscope via ethernet, altough other communication protocols may work if you the proper oscilloscope address is provided.
+The computer talks to the oscilloscope via ethernet, although other communication protocols may work if you the proper oscilloscope address is provided.

 ##Pre-requisites